-According to the National Parkinson Foundation, 50,000-60,000 new cases of PD are diagnosed each year, adding to the one million people who currently have PD.
-Most people who get the disease are older than 60, but about 15 percent are diagnosed before age 50.
+According to the Parkinson’s Foundation, approximately 60,000 new cases of PD are diagnosed each year, adding to the one million people who currently have PD in the United States.
+Most people with Parkinson’s are diagnosed in their 60s, but about four percent of people are diagnosed before age 50.

 Although doctors don’t know what exactly causes Parkinson’s, they believe it is caused by a combination of genetic and environmental factors.
 For example, in about 5 to 10 percent of patients, there is a strong family history of the disease.